Biking and Walking in Virginia

 Projects and Studies

-This study provides planing work and an environmental assessment for a 65 mile greenway from near Petersburg, Virginia to the North Carolina border along the section of the Southeast High Speed Rail Corridor in Virginia.
+This study provides planning work and an environmental assessment for a 65 mile greenway from near Petersburg, Virginia to the North Carolina border along the section of the Southeast High Speed Rail Corridor in Virginia.

 Virginia is a favorite among bicyclists -- offering a variety of scenic and historic areas, miles of rural roads, easy trails for family rides, and tracks through woods and up mountains.
 The information provided here will help you plan your bicycling adventure through the state.